R2PS: Worst-Case Robust Real-Time Pursuit Strategies under Partial Observability

 \begin{itemize} \item We theoretically analyze a dynamic programming (DP) algorithm and extend the optimal strategies induced by this algorithm to asynchronous-move and partially observable scenarios.
 We prove that the DP algorithm induces strictly optimal pursuit and evasion strategies when the evader moves asynchronously and design a belief preservation mechanism against the possibly unobserved evaders.
 Under belief preservation, we verify that the extended pursuer policy remains strong against the provably optimal perfect-information evader. \item We practically train an observation-based pursuer policy across different graph structures, deriving the first worst-case robust real-time pursuit strategies (R2PS) applicable to dynamically changing PEGs with partial observations.
 We combine our belief preservation mechanism with the state-of-the-art robust policy generalization paradigm, EPG, and provide an inference time complexity bound for our GNN-represented RL pursuer policy. \item Through extensive experiments, we verify that under partial observability, our RL training against the asynchronous-move DP evaders under a diverse set of graphs leads to robust zero-shot performance in unseen real-world graphs.
-Comparative results reveal the superiority of our approach over the standard game RL approach, PSRO \citep{lanctot2017unified}, even against a best-responding evader.
-Additionally, we confirm that our RL policy scales effectively with more complex real-world graphs and that the pursuit performance can benefit from our belief updates and be enhanced by increased observation ranges. \end{itemize}
+Comparative results reveal the superiority of our RL approach over the standard game RL approach, PSRO \citep{lanctot2017unified}. \end{itemize}